US

 - Second: death certificates + SSA + credit protection

-- Third: state rules + legal process (small-estate vs probate)
+- Third: state rules + correct pathway (small-estate vs probate)

 You don’t have to solve everything in a day.
 Focus on the next right step.